mlopsworks/mlops.consulting/docs/index.md

 ### Franchise Cloud

-We are helping [Franchise Cloud](https://franchisecloud.io) &mdash; who started with a tech stack for franchisee/franchisor management -- add AI capabilities to their stack for marketing, onboarding and training franchisees, which is revolutionizing their business.
+We are helping [Franchise Cloud](https://franchisecloud.io) &mdash; who started with a tech stack for franchisee/franchisor management &mdash; add AI capabilities to their stack.

+This is enabling AI use cases for marketing, onboarding and training franchisees, which is revolutionizing their business.

 <div style="clear:both;"></div>
 <hr />